chaos-mesh/website/versioned_docs/version-2.1.1/create-chaos-mesh-workflow.md

 ## Create a workflow using Chaos Dashboard

 ### Step 1.
-Open Chaos Dashboard, click **NEW WORKFLOW**
+Open Chaos Dashboard

+Click **NEW WORKFLOW**.

 ![New Workflow](./img/new-workflow.png)

 ### Step 2.
-Setup Basic Workflow Info
+Setup basic information of the workflow

 ![Workflow Info](./img/workflow-info.png)

 ### Step 3.
-Configure the Workflow Nodes
+Configure the nodes of the workflow

 :::note

-Chaos Dashboard would create a predefined `Serial` node called `entry`, as the entry for this workflow.
+Chaos Dashboard automatically creates a serial node named `entry` as the entry point for this workflow.

 :::

 ![Choose Task Type](./img/choose-task-type.png)

-For example, setup a podkill `PodChaos` called `kill-nginx`, as same as creating a normal chaos experiment.
+The configuration method is the same as creating a normal chaos experiment.
+For example, you can set up a pod-kill type of `PodChaos` named `kill-nginx`.

 ![Create podkill in Workflow](./img/create-podkill-in-workflow.png)

 ### Step 4.
-Submit Workflow
+Submit the workflow

-You could check workflow definition with "Preview", and click "SUBMIT WORKFLOW" to create the workflow.
+You can check workflow definition through "Preview", and then click the "SUBMIT WORKFLOW" button to create the workflow.

 ![Submit Workflow](./img/submit-workflow.png)